Feeding and Exercising Your Pionus Parrot

 Feeding Your Pionus Parrot

 Why are most of you feeding your Pionus parrot food that he does not need?

 Most pet shop owners and Pionus parrot fanciers who run websites will tell you that it is vital that your bird is fed a commercial pellet feed.
 I am no fan of processed food, and a Pionus or any other parrot will do just as well if you feed him naturally.
 After sharing my granola in the morning, my Pionus gets a slice of papaya or other fresh fruit, a banana, and a few tablespoons of passion fruit on top of his Lovebird seed mix.
-Later in the morning, he will get a tiny slice of cheese, perhaps a piece of chicken, raw vegetables, and on some days, a tiny chunk of scrambled eggs.
+Later in the morning, he will get a tiny slice of cheese, perhaps a piece of chicken, raw vegetables (carrots and squash on a string), and on some days, a tiny chunk of scrambled eggs.
 After lunch, I will break open a fresh coconut for him and the other birds.

 Is so much fresh fruit natural?
 Yes, it is, and it is the way that Pionus parrots survive in the wild.
 All of the fruits you provide should be free of pesticides.
 Your bird is small and will not able to resist the buildup of toxins over his long life.